MaskingTechnology/jitar-plugins/packages/authentication/README.md

 ### Step 1 - Configure the middleware

-This package includes two types of middleware that need to be instantiated with configuration.
+Both types of middleware need to be instantiated with configuration.

-The first operates on the server side and handles the actual authentication.
+The authentication middleware operates on the server side and handles the actual authentication.

 ```ts
 // src/middleware/authenticationMiddleware.ts